moorepants/me41055/content/pages/syllabus.rst

 Lecture videos will be posted online for viewing each Friday, starting February 4, 2022.
 You will be expected to watch the videos before the work sessions on Tuesdays.
-Homework work sessions will occur each week:
+Homework work sessions will occur each week on Tuesdays:

 - Quarter 3: Tuesdays 13:45-15:45, 3mE-CZ D (James Watt) & Online
 - Quarter 4: Tuesdays 15:45-17:45, 3mE-CZ D (James Watt) & Online

+The current coronavirus regulations permit 75 students in the lecture hall at one time.
+If you want to attend in-person, you must self sign up for one of the 75 slots on the groups in Brightspace.
+All others will have to join via Microsoft Teams for these sessions.

 Academic Integrity
 ==================